Quantum generative model on bicycle-sharing system and an application: Method

 Although each port is represented by only two SAX states ($N=2$), the actual number of bicycles can fluctuate by several hundreds.
 This apparent gap is bridged by the mapping step and the accumulation over time.
 By sequentially sampling the circuit and accumulating these increments, we obtain full-day trajectories of bicycle counts.
-Repeating this procedure many times (e.g., $1000$ sample paths) allows us to capture realistic, large-scale fluctuations as seen in the figures.
+Repeating this procedure many times (e.g., $1000$ sample paths) allows us to capture realistic, large-scale fluctuations as seen in Fig.~\ref{fig:4_3} and Fig.~\ref{fig:5_3}.

 Each port (or port group) is treated as one dimension of the multi-dimensional time series, and thus requires $\log_2 N = 1$ target qubit.
-For three groups such as \textit{Residential}, \textit{Office}, and \textit{Others}, we assign three target qubits in the same circuit.
-A joint measurement at time $t$ produces a bit string $(j_{\mathrm{Res}}, j_{\mathrm{Off}}, j_{\mathrm{Oth}}) \in \{0,1\}^3$, which is mapped back to representative increments of bicycle counts for the corresponding ports.
-The parameterized circuit includes entangling gates among these target qubits and ancilla qubits, enabling the model to learn both intra-port dynamics and inter-port correlations simultaneously.
+For example, for three ports (or port groups) $\mathrm{P_1},\mathrm{P_2},\mathrm{P_3}$, we assign three target qubits in the same circuit.

+A joint measurement at time $t$ produces a bit string $(n_{\mathrm{P_1}}, n_{\mathrm{P_2}}, n_{\mathrm{P_3}}) \in \{0,1\}^3$, which is mapped back to representative increments of bicycle counts for the corresponding ports.
+The parameterized circuit includes entangling gates among these target qubits and ancilla qubits enabling the model to learn both intra-port dynamics and inter-port correlations simultaneously.
 The additional correlation term in the cost function further enforces this property.

-All quantum circuits in this study were executed on a classical simulator (shot-based), using \texttt{PennyLane}.
-Each circuit evaluation used between $10^3$ and $10^5$ shots.
+All quantum circuits in this study were executed on a classical simulator (shot-free), using \texttt{PennyLane}.
+Each circuit evaluation used 25,600 times analytic probability calculation.
 Unless otherwise stated, no hardware noise model was applied.

+The circuit complexity metrics are summarized as follows.
+The total number of qubit is six, consisting of three target qubits and three ancillary qubits.
+All entangling gates in the circuit are CNOT gates in $V$.
+We set the unitary operator $U$ with three layers of $V$.
+As a result, the circuit depth is estimated to be 44.
+The number of two-qubit gates is 36, all of which are CNOT gates~(see Fig.~\ref{fig:2_2_1} for the quantum curcuit diagram).